llvm/circt/docs/VerilogGeneration.md

 wide, 120 wide, etc), and whether the emitter is allowed to use `automatic logic` declarations in nested blocks or not.

-The defaults in `LoweringOptions` are set up to generate aethetically pleasing output, and to use the modern features of SystemVerilog where possible.
+The defaults in `LoweringOptions` are set up to generate aesthetically pleasing output, and to use the modern features of SystemVerilog where possible.
 Client tools and frontends can change these, e.g. if they need to generate standard Verilog for older tools.